Strength Training and Cognitive Function

 In another study, a group of elderly people aged around 75 with complaints of bad memory were placed on a 6-month regime of free strength training twice a week for an hour.
 Researchers found that these participants experienced improvements in attention and memory, and had stronger brain signals on MRI scans that indicated better brain plasticity (which is an indication that the brain is making new connections; crucial for learning and memory) at the end of the trial(5).

-How does strength training improve cognition?
+How does strength training improve cognitive function?

 Researchers have found that strength training increases the levels of insulin-like growth factor 1 (IGF-1) in the brain.
 This molecule promotes the growth of neurons, encourages their survival, and improves cognitive performance.